 - Attribute Value: Red, Blue, Green

-- Visibility: 1 (Enabled), 2 (Disabled)
+- Visibility: 1 (Enabled) or 2 (Disabled)

-Step 2: Upload your CSV file #
+Step 2: Upload your Import File #

-Step 3: Map Your Fields #
+Step 3: Map Your Import File Fields with WooCommerce Fields #

 Mapping Product Attributes #